Chaibot97/Inequality_Checker/README.md

     python3 lp_solver.py [-i]

+where `-i` is the flag for running Branch and Bound Algorithm to get only integer results.

 And the program will read in a line from standard input.
 The program will print out either
 * `UNSAT` if the input formula is unsatisfiable, or